Sonic Adventure (Dreamcast)

 Realistic Blue Hedgehog

-A painting of a blue hedgehog.
+A photo of Yuji Uekawa (with Naoto Ohshima next to him) holding a drawing of a realistic-looking blue hedgehog.
 This picture can also be found in Sonic and the Secret Rings alongside a "making of" video.
-Neither its purposes nor its intent are known.
+The photo seems to have been taken during recording for a Sonic Adventure production presentation VHS tape, as seen here.
 It can be found in DRAMA0.GIF

 The star panel seen in various early materials for the game (including the AutoDemo) can still be found in 1ST_READ.BIN.
 It was used to mark the position the player would land at after finishing a series of jump panels.